doycheff/SoftUni-React-Project/README.md

 ```

-### Start the server by open a new terminal and do:
+### Start the server by open a new terminal and do this:
 ```
 cd server
 node server.js